Paios Modules

 Combination with Customized Sample Holder

 We also offer customized sample holders.
-The sample holder is compatible with the regular measurement table.
+The sample holder is compatible with the basic or automated measurement table.
 Sample holders are available for substrate sizes up to 2-inch:

 Glovebox Feedthrough